Background pattern

 Lognif is for oral use.

 Take this medication once a day with a glass of water.
-The capsules of this medication must always be swallowed whole, without opening.
+The capsules of this medication should always be swallowed whole, without opening them.
 This medication can be taken with or without food.

-Taking this medication always at the same time each day may help you remember when to take your medication.
+Taking this medication at the same time every day can help you remember to take your medication.

 If you have doubts about the duration of treatment with this medication, consult your doctor or pharmacist.